Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Post a threaded reply'), target resource ('under an existing ClickUp comment'), and visual outcome ('appear indented beneath the parent comment').
-It explicitly distinguishes from the sibling tool clickup_comment_create by specifying 'For a top-level comment, use clickup_comment_create instead,' making the distinction clear and actionable.
+The description clearly states the action ('Post a threaded reply'), the resource ('under an existing ClickUp comment'), and distinguishes itself from the sibling tool clickup_comment_create by specifying that it is for replies, not top-level comments.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.